BlueMustrad/AeroBrick/README.md

 # AeroBrick
-A fully open source and easily made, futuristic air quality monitor featuring PM, CO2, VOC, Temp, Pressure, Humidity and Chemical moniters.
+A fully open-source and easy-to-build air-quality monitor designed for workshops, maker spaces, and home labs.
+It continuously tracks particulate matter (PM1–PM10), CO₂, VOCs, temperature, humidity, pressure, and hazardous chemicals, turning the air into actionable data.

-As someone whos always working on a project, there are always long-term safety concerns involved with fumes, from say 3d printing or soldering, being a real concern.
-You can spend a couple of days making this project, and BOOM, you have yourself a real-time monitor that warns you when things get concerning, enabling you to take quick action and fix it.
-Keep it right next to your workbench or near your printers, and it will keep track of everything you would want to know.
+Long-term exposure to fumes and poor ventilation is a real concern, especially in the form of soldering, 3D printing, or working with chemicals.
+As someone who is always working on a project, I come in contact with these more often than I should.
+AeroBrick solves this in that it's built to live right next to your workbench or printers, providing real-time monitoring and alerts when air quality begins to degrade, so you can act immediately instead of guessing.

-You can find these sorts of things all over Amazon or Walmart, but at what cost?
-Sometimes they will run you $300-400, only monitor simple things like temp and VOCs when there are so many other things in the air that are worth having insights about.
+Now you may ask, "Can't I buy one from Amazon and have it in my workshop within a day?"
+To which I say that these off-the-shelf air-quality monitors can cost $300–$400 and track only basic metrics like temperature or generic VOC levels.
+Whereas AeroBrick can be assembled in just a few days, while having a hell of a time, using readily available components, resulting in lab-grade monitoring at a fraction of the cost.

 # The Design